 Peanut butter.
 A condiment so common in the US, that no one gives a second thought about it.
 It is so stitched into the fibers of the American life that we just take it for granted.
 But here in Italy, it just doesn’t exist.
 In southern Europe, peanut butter (like pecans and fresh cranberries) is a rare and abstract American food that many people have never tasted and some have never even heard of.
 So seeing it on the shelf of a tiny international food store, located between asian fish sauce and dried shrimp was a very exciting moment.
 It was a discovery that reunited my husband with his beloved peanut butter.

 We have since purchased three jars, as gifts for friends that really like peanuts but have NEVER tried peanut butter and I have also introduced my sister-in-law to this new nut butter.
 She has officially classified it as better than Nutella!
 Wow.
 There must be something about discovering a new flavor that makes it so special.
 I mean, I know peanut butter is good, but you should see how Italians go crazy over it!
 I feel like I’m spreading peanut butter joy.

 For Valentine’s day I made my husband peanut butter cookies.
 But I wasn’t satisfied with just that.
 I have always wanted to try making peanut butter cups, so I thought this would be a great way to showcase the delicious combination of peanut butter and chocolate.
-So before I added the eggs to the batter, I held aside a bit of the peanut butter and sugar mix and gave it a try.
+So before I added the eggs to the cookie batter, I held aside a bit of the peanut butter and sugar mix and gave it a try.
 The result?
 I may have a line out the door soon!
-They are more addictive than drugs and my sister in law is already hooked.
+They may be more addictive than drugs and my sister in law is already hooked.